Topological Fukaya category and mirror symmetry for punctured surfaces: The topological Fukaya category

 \end{definition}

 \begin{remark} There are several equivalent ways to define $\cE_\bullet$.
-We list them below. \begin{enumerate} \item Denote $(-)^\vee: (dgCat^{(2)})^{op} \rightarrow dgCat^{(2)}$ the functor mapping a category $D$ in $dgCat^{(2)}$ to $Fun(D, \Perf^{(2)}(\kappa))$.
+We list them below. \begin{enumerate} \item Denote $(-)^\vee: (\mathrm{DGCat}^{(2)}_{\mathrm{small}})^{op} \rightarrow \mathrm{DGCat}^{(2)}_{\mathrm{small}}$ the functor mapping a category $D$ in $\mathrm{DGCat}^{(2)}_{\mathrm{small}}$ to $\mathrm{Fun}(D, \mathrm{Vect}^{(2), \mathrm{fd}})$.
 Then $\cE_\bullet$ is equivalent to the cyclic object given by the composition:

-See \cite{DK} Section 3.2 for a discussion of this fact. \item All the structural arrows of $\cE^\bullet$ admit right adjoints.\footnote{In fact, they admit also left adjoints.} That is, $\cE^\bullet$ lifts to a cocyclic object in the subcategory $dgCat^{(2), L} \subset dgCat^{(2)}$.
-The cyclic object $\cE_\bullet$ is equivalent to the cyclic object given by the composition:
+See \cite{DK} Section 3.2 for a discussion of this fact. \item By Lemma \ref{satadjoints} all the structure maps of $\cE^\bullet$ admit right adjoints.
+Passing to right adjoints yields a contravariant functor out of $N(\Lambda),$ which we denote $(\cE^{\bullet})^{R},$

-\end{enumerate} \end{remark} \begin{proposition}[Proposition 3.4.4 \cite{DK}] Denote $sSet$ the category of simplicial sets, and let $\cR ib$ be the category of ribbon graphs and contractions between them.
-Then there is a functor